 Headington has become my second family, where I have made lifelong friends and seen my daughter flourish as she has moved all the way through the School.
 My career has also progressed as I’ve been fortunate to develop the role of Deputy Head Pastoral, where I have contributed to achieving AS Tracking Accreditation as well as qualifying as a MHFA instructor.

 I feel extremely blessed to work at a school in which children’s wellbeing is the priority and where my own parenting has benefited from the experiences I have gained.
 I enjoy spending my free time with my family and friends, but also love reading, walking my dog (Dizzy) and pottering in the garden.

-How your daughter is supported and how happy she feels at school is just as important as how and what she learns.
+How your child is supported and how happy they feel at school is just as important as how and what they learn.

 We recognise the importance of